pookleblinky/apocalyptic-vignettes/pbta/playersheet.md

 locks, you're gonna have to convince everyone else that you've done more than watch a youtube video about it.

+This is not D&D, you don't get to just say "I roll strength" or such.
+You don't have to worry about what move is being triggered, that's the GM's job.
+You just have to describe what your character is doing.

+Here are some moves everyone can do:

+- risk Detection, Genre Savviness
+- melee, Reckless
+- Observe stuff, Cool
+- Do something through stress, Hot
+-

 # Harm Clock

 Odds are, you don't know your pulse right now, or what your VO2 stat is.
 Odds